 If you’ve previously configured custom DNS settings from Cloudflare, Google Public DNS, or Cisco OpenDNS, you can quickly check if the traffic is going through the resolver you’ve configured using the nslookup tool.

-Use these steps to test with the nslookup command if your internet traffic is using the new DNS settings on Windows 10:
+To test with the nslookup command if your internet traffic is using the new DNS settings on Windows 11 or Windows 10, use these steps:

 Type the following command and press Enter:

-Use these steps to verify your traffic is routing through the DNS servers you set on your router:
+To verify your traffic is routing through the DNS servers you set on your router, use these steps:

 Open a web browser.

 Sign in to your router portal using its IP address.Quick tip: If you don’t know the address, use the nslookup tool in Command Prompt, and the IP address that shows in the result will be the one of the router.

 Browse to the network tools.
 (If you don’t know, refer to your router’s manual to get this info.)

 Select the nslookup option as the test method.